Cunjia-Liu/Cunjia-Liu.github.io/_pages/about.md

 My research focuses on Robotics and Autonomous Systems, with the primary goal of developing advanced functionalities to facilitate and enhance their applications across various domains.
 I have gained extensive expereince from supervising approximately 10 PhD students and working with 8 Postdoctoral Research Associates (PDRAs) in conducting high-quality research.
 Throughout my career, I have consistently attracted and successfully delivered multi-million pound research projects in the field of robotics and autonomous systems.

 > <i class="fa fa-exclamation-circle"></i> **Note** <br>
-> If you are interested in pursuing a PhD in LUCAS, please check the [PhD funding information](https://www.lboro.ac.uk/study/postgraduate/fees-funding/research-degree-funding/) at the university website.
-There is always the potential to offer PhD scholarships to exceptional candidates.
-If you find a synergy between your background, interests, and our ongoing research endeavors, please do not hesitate to reach out to me.
+> If you are interested in pursuing a PhD in LUCAS, please check [PhD funding info](https://www.lboro.ac.uk/study/postgraduate/fees-funding/research-degree-funding/) at the university website.
+There is always a potential to offer scholarships to exceptional candidates.
+If you find a synergy between your background, interests, and our ongoing research endeavors, please do not hesitate to contact me.

-> [!NOTE]
-> try

 [//]: # (* Application domain: Smart farming, CBRN defence, Environment monitoring, Infrastructure inspection, Intelligent mobility)